 Parksville is is the most popular Vancouver Island beachside town for families.
 Featuring warmer water, sandy beaches, easy access to Vancouver and Victoria and plenty of family activities, Parksville serves up a treasure of a destination.

 Beach Acres Resort.
 Near the mild-mannered Rathtrevor Beach, this Parksville kid-friendly resort hosts families in cottages and townhouses, while entertaining kids of all ages.
-Weekday activities for kids ages 5 and up include craft afternoons, pizza and movie nights, family camp fires with s’mores; for kids age 10 and up, there’s mini-golf adventure, sports tournaments and pizza and movie nights.
-There’s an indoor pool, lots of sports activities (volleyball, tennis, badminton, horseshoes!), and a children’s playground.
+In the past, activities for ages 5 and up included craft afternoons, pizza and movie nights, family camp fires with s’mores.
+Kids age 10 and up could play mini-golf, and sports tournaments.
+For all ages: An indoor pool, lots of sports activities (volleyball, tennis, badminton, horseshoes!), and a children’s playground.

 Ocean Trails.
 For active family vacationers who don’t need many services, Ocean Trails may be one of your best options.
-This resort lays out multiple sports activities (basketball, tennis, volleyball) on-site, offers a children’s playground, is surrounded by 7 acres of green space.
+This Vancouver Island resort lays out multiple sports activities (basketball, tennis, volleyball) on-site, offers a children’s playground, and is surrounded by 7 acres of green space.
 You’re close to Rathtrevor Beach, and rates here are lower than many other resorts.
 No restaurant available, so bring your own food for your kitchen-equipped condo.
-Note: A new aquatic centre with pool will be opening in 2020.
+A new aquatic centre with pool opened a few years ago, in 2020.

 Beach Club Resort.
 Just steps from your hotel room, you’ll wade into the warmest ocean swimming water in Canada.
 Explore marine life in the tidepools or create sandcastles on the wide, flat beaches.
 If it’s a rainy day out, dive into the indoor pool or relax in your room (1 and 2-bedroom, villas and suites available).
 Babysitting/child-minding services and a children’s menu available.
 The Stay Well program offers cool kid extras, like sketch books, watercolour pencils and other drawing materials, activity books, games, and more.